 There are a few different stories to account for how the Moscow Mule got created.
 It had something to do with a guy named Jack Morgan who was selling his own brand of ginger beer from his bar, Cock ‘n’ Bull on Sunset Strip in Los Angeles, and vodka.

-So here it is in the copper mug – mine is the Oggi Copper Mug.
+So here it is in the copper mug.
+You can find a great selection of copper mugs at Advanced Mixology.
+The one pictured below is the Oggi Copper Mug.

 And here it is in a plain glass, any glass you like, I went with a handled mug.

 If you enjoy this one, be sure to check out another classic: the Dark ‘N’ Stormy cocktail, featuring ginger beer with Gosling’s Black Seal Rum.

 Some variations on this recipe leave out the lime juice and just squeeze a lime wedge into the drink.
 Feel free to tweak the ratio of ingredients to get it just the way you like it.